crteensy/displayDriverDiscussion/README.md

 displayDriverDiscussion
 =======================

-We're developing a somewhat flexible framework for microcontroller display drivers
+We're discussing a framework for display drivers in microcontroller applications.